tnmt/dotfiles/dot_config/alacritty/README.md

 # Alacritty Configuration

-This is the Alacritty terminal emulator configuration, migrated from Nix/Home-manager.
+This is the Alacritty terminal emulator configuration.

 ## Features